-Thus, by starting from a well-chosen presentation whose construction may or may not require merging, no additional merging is needed to get from the subset construction to a strongly canonical cover of both the future cover and the given sofic shift itself.
-The proof of this is based on a further development of the methods and results from \cite{Th} where a first addendum to Krieger's work was obtained in the form of a new canonical cover for sofic shifts.
-While that cover in general does not factor onto the future cover, the one we introduce here does; a result which can be considered as a second addendum to Krieger's work and may justify to call this new canonical cover \emph{the extended future cover} when the initial presentation is the future cover itself.
+The proof of this is based on a further development of the methods and results from \cite{Th1} and in the process we prove that the subset construction applied to a weakly canonical cover is itself a weakly canonical cover.
+Both the new strongly canonical cover from \cite{Th1} and the one we obtain here depend on the canonicity of the future cover which was the main result of \cite{Kr1} and \cite{Kr2}.
+It is therefore appropriate to consider the paper \cite{Th1} as a first addendum to Krieger's work and the present paper as a second addendum.
+The main difference between the covers from the two addenda is that the one from \cite{Th1} does not in general factor onto Krieger's future cover while the one we obtain here does so in a canonical way; a fact which may justify that we call it \emph{the extended future cover}.